 - Need: A way to recognize Mississippi healthcare professionals and medical students for their rural-specific experience and expertise.

-- Intervention: The Mississippi Rural Health Association created 2 certifications that recognize rural health experience and also foster a greater understanding of rural-specific policies, regulations, and needs in the healthcare field.
+- Intervention: The Mississippi Rural Health Association created a certification that recognizes rural health experience and also fosters a greater understanding of rural-specific policies, regulations, and needs in the healthcare field.

 - Results: Fellowship recipients receive statewide recognition for the time and dedication they have put into improving rural health in Mississippi.

-In order to recognize Mississippi healthcare providers and medical students' rural expertise and experience, the Mississippi Rural Health Association (MRHA) created 2 certifications in 2016.
-These certifications are the first of their kind and were also designed to foster a greater understanding of rural-specific policies, regulations, and needs in the healthcare field.
+In order to recognize Mississippi healthcare providers and medical students' rural expertise and experience, the Mississippi Rural Health Association (MRHA) created a fellowship certification in 2016.
+This certification was the first of its kind and was designed to foster a greater understanding of rural-specific policies, regulations, and needs in the healthcare field.

 The Mississippi Rural Health Fellowship (MRHF) is a 3-year certification awarded to administrators and hospital clinicians who work in a rural healthcare facility.

 A committee of seasoned MRHA members reviews all applications and approves the applicants to receive the certification based on their meeting of the following required qualifications:

 - Must be an active member of the Mississippi Rural Health Association